Intermittent Communication: System Model and Foundations

-Therefore, the receive window $N$ scales linearly with the codeword length $k$, as opposed to the exponential scaling in asynchronous communication.
-Intermittent communication model represents bursty communication in which either the transmitter or the channel is bursty.
+Therefore, the receive window $N$ scales linearly with the codeword length $k$, as opposed to the exponential scaling in asynchronous communication~\cite{asynch-wornell-1, asynch-wornell, asynch-per-unit-tse, asynch-polyanskiy}.
+The intermittent communication model represents bursty communication in which either the transmitter or the channel is bursty.
 In a bursty communication scenario, the receiver usually does not know the realization of the bursts.
 Therefore, we assume that the receiver does not know the positions of the codeword symbols, making the decoder's task more involved.
+However, we assume that the receiver knows the codeword length $k$ and the intermittency rate $\alpha$.

-Assuming that the decoded message is denoted by $\hat{m}$, which is a function of the random sequence $Y^N$, and defining a code as in~\cite{Cover}, we say that rate $R$ is achievable if there exists a sequence of length $k$ codes of size $e^{kR}$ with $\frac{1}{M}\sum_{m=1}^{M}\mathbb{P} (\hat{m} \ne m) \to 0$ as $k \to \infty$.
-Note that the communication rate is defined as $\log M /k$.
+Denoting the decoded message by $\hat{m}$, which is a function of the random sequence $Y^N$, and defining a code as in~\cite{Cover}, we say that rate $R$ is achievable if there exists a sequence of length $k$ codes of size $M=e^{kR}$ with average probability of error $\frac{1}{M}\sum_{m=1}^{M}\mathbb{P} (\hat{m} \ne m) \to 0$ as $k \to \infty$.
+Note that the code rate is defined as $\log M /k$.
 The capacity is the supremum of all the achievable rates.
 Rate region $(R,\alpha)$ is said to be achievable if the rate $R$ is achievable for the corresponding scenario with the intermittency rate $\alpha$.